 - Differences between Renewable and Non-renewable Resources

-The resources which cannot be exhausted even after continuous utilization are termed as renewable resources.
+The resources which cannot be exhausted even after continuous utilisation are termed renewable resources.
 Examples of renewable resources are the sun, wind, and tidal energy.

-The resources which cannot be immediately replaced once they are depleted are called Non-renewable resources.
-Examples of Non-renewable resources include fossil fuels, such as coal, petroleum and natural gas and rare minerals typically found in meteorites.
+The resources which cannot be immediately replaced once they are depleted are called non-renewable resources.
+Examples of non-renewable resources include fossil fuels, such as coal, petroleum, natural gas and rare minerals typically found in meteorites.

-Now, let us have a look at the major differences between renewable resources and non-renewable resources.
+Now, let us look at the major differences between renewable and non-renewable resources.

 Differences between Renewable and Non-renewable Resources

-Following are major differences between renewable and non-renewable resources.
+The following are the major differences between renewable and non-renewable resources.

 |Renewable Resources||Non-renewable Resources|